the-teachingRSE-project/competencies/competencies.md

 competencies defined below.
 We will elaborate these in
 @sec:tasks-and-responsibilities.

-## Technicl Skills and Engineering Mindset
+## Technical Skills and Engineering Mindset

 \newcommand{\skillsection}[1]{\hypertarget{skills-#1}{%
 \subsubsection{\glsentrydesc{#1} (\texorpdfstring{\glsentrytext{#1}}{#1})}\label{skills-#1}}}